thousandbrainsproject/tbp.monty/README.md

 If you have further questions or suggestions for collaborations, don't hesitate to contact us directly at **info@thousandbrains.org**.

 # Citing the Project
-If you would like to refer to Monty's capabilities and advantages over deep learning, please cite these pre-print papers:
+If you're writing a publication that references the Thousand Brains Project, please cite

 [TBP white paper](https://arxiv.org/abs/2412.18354):
 ```